blinklet/blog-posts/Kathara-new/kathara-container-based-network-emulation.md

 ### Test a very simple lab

-To verify that Kathará is working, let's create a minimal lab with two FRR routers connected to each other and test connectivity between them.
+To verify that Kathará is working, and to get an initial view of how Kathara labs are created and nodes are configured, let's create a minimal lab with two FRR routers connected to each other and test connectivity between them.

 First, create a directory for your test lab: